 Late Season Shed Hunting in Illinois

 Shed season to the most avid shed hunters has an early, middle, and late season.
 And each has its own unique strategy.
 Unfortunately, we are entering the latter end of the season here in Illinois.
 We’re at our peak hiking levels; most of us are probably in the best shape we will be in all year after looking hours for shed antlers.
 Yet the days are counting down, before the spring green up takes over the Midwestern landscape and finding sheds will be all but left up to finding the odd ball one or two while turkey hunting or picking morel mushrooms.
 Yet, you still have time to find a few late season sheds…

 Shed Hunting the Late Season in Illinois

-If your the majority of shed hunters out there, you’ve already picked over your best spots, and
+If you are part of the majority of shed hunters out there, you’ve already picked over your best spots, and

 looked high and low for your #1 target bucks’ sheds.
 By this time you’ve

 probably either found them or gave up on looking for them.
 Every single year I’ll pick up sheds that were from the previous year.
 The devil’s rodent (squirrel) has every tine chewed to the long main beam sporting 8 inches of mass at the base.
 It’s a sickening feeling walking up on one at the base of a tree, if you are a shed hunter you know exactly what I’m talking about.